desk and office phone setup

 Dial 208-467-8989.
 An automated answering system begins a recording.
 You may interrupt this recording any time by pressing your mailbox number.
 You will then hear your own voice mail begin.
 To interrupt the voice mail, press * then put in your PIN.
 You will then have options to listen to your email, to press 8 for user options, etc. To record your voice mail greeting, press 4.
 To record a short-term greeting (called the extended absence greeting), press 4 again.
 Other options are available on this menu as you listen to the prompts.

-Editing your personal keys
+Editing your phone buttons

 You can do some programming on your desk phone by pressing the oval blue button to the right of the display that has a picture of a phone on it.
 This is the Application Button.
 When pressed, the phone display gives several options for you to access.
 You will want to press Settings, then Programmable Keys.
 At the top of the display, it will say Programmable Keys, under which it will say "Select a key to program or edit..."
 Press a blank key on the display or press one that you want to re-assign.
 At the next screen you will be prompted through changing the name of the key label, assigning a feature to it, etc.